KshitijAggarwal/FRB-journal-club/README.md

 Public repository for FRB Journal Club at Department of Physics and Astronomy at WVU.
 Have a look at this review article ([Fast Radio Bursts](https://arxiv.org/abs/1904.07947)) for an observational and theoretical introduction about FRBs.

+<h2>4 November</h2>

+1. [The low density and magnetization of a massive galaxy halo exposed by a fast radio burst](https://arxiv.org/abs/1909.11681): Presented by Joseph Kania
+2. [GBTrans: A commensal search for radio pulses with the Green Bank twenty metre telescope](https://arxiv.org/abs/1905.00980): Presented by Devansh Agarwal
+3. [Single Pulse Detection Algorithms for Real-time Fast Radio Burst Searches using GPUs](https://arxiv.org/abs/1910.08324): Presented by Kshitij Aggarwal

 <h2>28 October</h2>